mrstephenson2142/EAD-XML-Conversion-Scripts-Cross-Platform/README.md

 # EAD-XML-Conversion-Scripts-Cross-Platform

 # Purpose
-This guide documents the creation of encoding new finding aids using the EAD XML Conversion Script at the SWC/SCL.
+This guide documents the creation of encoding new finding aids using the EAD XML Conversion Script at the Southwest Collection (SWC)/Special Collections Library(SCL).

-# Rights Statement
-The contents of this repository are the intellectual property of Micheal Stephenson, Sarah Stephenson, and the Southwest Collection/Special Collections Library.

 # EAD-XML-Conversion-Scripts-Cross-Platform